Frederik Vesti: FIA Formula 2 Championship

-2022
+2022: Rookie season

 Vesti got his first taste of Formula 2 machinery when he participated in the post-season test in 2021 with ART Grand Prix alongside former F3 title rival Théo Pourchaire.
-On 21 January 2022, ART Grand Prix announced that Vesti would join the team for the 2022 season, alongside Pourchaire.
+On 21 January 2022, ART Grand Prix announced that Vesti would join the team for the 2022 season alongside Pourchaire.
 Before the season, Vesti stated that he was "hoping to translate points into podiums" after his consistent F3 season.
 Vesti started his season poorly, failing to score points during the first two rounds, compounded by poor qualifying.
-During the third round in Imola, during the feature race, Vesti started on the soft tyres which allowed him to pit during an early safety car.
-With many rivals ahead on the alternate strategy, Vesti was able to claim his first points of the year by finishing sixth after which he stated that he needed to "work on qualifying".
+During the third round in Imola, in the feature race, Vesti started on the soft tyres, which allowed him to pit during an early safety car.
+With many rivals ahead on the alternate strategy, Vesti was able to claim his first points of the year by finishing sixth, after which he stated that he needed to "work on qualifying".
 In Barcelona, he banished his qualifying woes to secure third.
 He finished seventh in the sprint race and ended up holding his position during the feature race, thus scoring his maiden podium in the category.

 Vesti had a point-less weekend in Monaco, as another poor qualifying was caused by a red flag brought out by a rival.
 In Baku, Vesti qualified eighth.
-Late in the race, he seized on a mistake from Jehan Daruvala during the safety car restart to take the lead in the closing laps, to claim his maiden victory.
+Late in the race, he seized on a mistake from Jehan Daruvala during the safety car restart to take the lead in the closing laps and claim his maiden Formula 2 victory.
 Vesti stalled at the start of the feature race, but due to many rivals being involved in incidents, he stayed clean to secure seventh place.
 He qualified second on the front row in Silverstone, and finished sixth after a tight battle with Felipe Drugovich.
 In the feature race, he had a terrible start and dropped four positions on the first lap.
-Still, he would recover to fifth despite losing fourth to Drugovich on the last lap.
+Still, he would recover to fifth, despite losing fourth to Drugovich on the last lap.
 Vesti scored his first pole position of the season at the Red Bull Ring, vanquishing his previous qualifying struggles.
-He finished 12th in the sprint race as a track limit penalty deprived him of points.
+He finished 12th in the sprint race, as a track limit penalty deprived him of points.
 Vesti fitted wet tyres on a drying track and the strategy failed to work, which resulted in him falling down to 14th by the end of the race.